Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

 `HumanPlayerUnitManager.cs` defines what is common across all UnitManagers that manage only humans.
 This includes things like signaling whenever a human player unit was spawned.

 `AIPlayerUnitManager.cs` defines what is common across all UnitManagers that manage only AI.
-This includes things like signaling whenever an AI player unit was spawned
+This includes things like signaling whenever an AI player unit was spawned.

 `TrainingHumanPlayerUnitManager.cs` manages the lifetime of human player units in the Training scene.
-This includes signaling a stagae loss once all human player units have been defeated.
+This includes signaling a [stage loss](game.md#stageevents) once all human player units have been defeated.
 This component can be found attached to the HumanPlayerUnitManager GameObject in the Training scene.

 `TrainingAIPlayerUnitManager.cs` manages the lifetime of AI player units in the Training scene.
-This includes signaling a stage win once the defeated animation for all AI player units have finished.
+This includes signaling a [stage win](game.md#stageevents) once the defeated animation for all AI player units have finished.
 This component can be found attached to the AIPlayerUnitManager GameObject in the Training scene.

 ### ScriptableObjects

 These scripts contain centralized data that can be conveniently accessed from scenes and assets within a project.
-All classes in this folder derive from Unity's base ScriptableObject class.
+All classes in this folder derive from Unity's base [ScriptableObject](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/ScriptableObject.html) class.

 ScriptableObjects are stored on disk and live independently of GameObjects and class instances.
 They are used as data containers to save large amounts of data, reducing a project’s memory usage by not duplicating values.